-Stage 1 (No Homework, lack of effort in class)

-New deadline set, conversation with teacher, form tutor follow up with pupil effort)

-Stage 2 (2nd missed homework, failure to meet new deadline, repeated lack of

-Academic lunchtime catch-up with Head of Year, missed work completed lack of effort)

-Parents contacted

-Stage 3 (3rd missed homework, failure to attend academic catch-up, persistent

-Parents contacted by Head of Department, Academic Detention on a expectations)

-Wednesday with an Assistant Head, appropriate work provided

-Stage 4 (Repeated stages 1-3 across subjects, continued failure to meet previous appropriate work provided

-Assistant Head contacts parents, Deputy Head's Detention set,

-Last reviewed: February 2024 by EC Next review by: February 2025
+Stage 1 (No Homework, lack of effort in class) New deadline set, conversation with teacher, form tutor follow up with student Stage 2 (2nd missed homework, failure to meet new deadline, repeated lack of effort) Academic lunchtime catch-up with Head of Year/Sixth Form Compulsory Study, missed work completed Parents contacted Stage 3 (3rd missed homework, failure to attend academic catch-up, persistent lack of effort) Parents contacted by Head of Department, Academic Detention on a Wednesday with an Assistant Head, appropriate work provided Stage 4 (Repeated stages 1-3 across subjects, continued failure to meet previous expectations) Assistant Head contacts parents, Deputy Head's Detention set, appropriate work provided

+Sixth Form Compulsory Study (Academic Stage 2)

+Sixth Form will be required to attend a session with the subject teacher or Head of Department, where they will receive direct intervention and subject specific guidance.
+Compulsory Study may also be allocated to pupils where it is felt that they would benefit from study skills intervention and a good working environment to help them achieve their very best at A Level.
+During this time students will have the opportunity to discuss their time management and any areas that they feel they could benefit from further support, before completing work under the supervision of the Head or Assistant Head of Sixth Form.

+ST. JOSEPH'S COLLEGE

+READING • BERKSHIRE